 - Project Timelines – Accurate time tracking aids in setting realistic project timelines and meeting deadlines consistently.
 When time is managed efficiently, businesses can ensure that projects progress smoothly and deliver them to clients on time, fostering trust and reliability.

 - Employee Productivity and Well-being – Balanced time utilization contributes to employee satisfaction and well-being.
 When employees can manage their time effectively, they experience reduced stress and improved work-life balance.
 This, in turn, enhances productivity and job satisfaction.

 - Customer-Centric Approach – For businesses aiming to deliver value to their customers, efficient time utilization plays a huge role.
 When teams use their time wisely, they can focus on understanding customer needs, gathering feedback, and tailoring products and services to meet those needs.

 The above formula is related to gross time utilization.
 If you want to calculate net time utilization, you can use total hours (including days off) instead of work hours.

 In order to have full control over overtime utilization, the companies use some time tracking tools but you need to match time tracking features with your business type.

 This is our analysis of time tracking products depending on the industry you are operating in: legal, accounting, consulting, architecture, healthcare, construction, software development, marketing and creative industry and human resources industry.

 2. Billable Rate

-Billable Rate is the hourly rate at which the client is billed for the work perfumed by your employees.
-When you agree a fixed fee with your client it is very important to calculate the actual billable hourly rate by dividing the total fee with hours spent on the project.
+Billable Rate is the hourly rate at which the client is billed for the work performed by your employees.
+When you agree on a fixed fee with your client it is very important to calculate the actual billable hourly rate by dividing the total fee by hours spent on the project.
 Then you can check how much the actual billable rate differs from the planned billable rate.
-In order to optimize billable rates, companies need to understand essential rules about billable hourly rate management.
+In order to optimize billable rates, companies need to understand the essential rules about billing hourly rate management.

 3. Employee Billing Rate